noobavenger/wHACKiest_teamavalanche/README.md

 you can register and login also!
 (Upcoming Feature)

-Dashboard to monitor your progress
+Dashboard to monitor your progress and recieve regular updates.

+Main Attraction:
+Our State-of-the-art Fitness-Compete™ system allows you to compete with people from your weight and height class, Double the stakes, Double the Rewards

+And many more Up-coming features!!!